Nine Reasons Why You Should Choose a Roth Retirement Account

 9. A Roth is more accessible in an emergency.

 You can take out contributions penalty-free and in some cases, you can also distribute the earnings penalty-free.
-With a Traditional account, you will pay taxes — and often penalties — on early distributions.
+With a pre-tax account, you will pay taxes — and often penalties — on early distributions.

 In most circumstances, go with the Roth.
 Your older self will be grateful for your foresight.